manwar/theweeklychallenge/content/blog/scientist-in-perl.md

 <br>

-How about the not so happy path?
+How about the `not so happy path`?

+We can easily mock that too.

 <br>